Thraship/stroke_prediction/README.md

 ## Feature Importance

-Below you can see the importance of each feature in predicting the probebility of getting stroke in our model:
+Below you can see the importance of each feature in predicting the probability of getting stroke in our model.
+The top 3 features in order are age, average glucose level, and bmi.

 ![alt_text](https://github.com/Thraship/stroke_prediction/blob/master/plots/10-featureimportance.png "feature importance")